KD5FMU/Supermon2-Mod-for-Supermon-7.4/README.md

 ![AutoSky.ini fule change](https://github.com/KD5FMU/Supermon2-Mod-for-Supermon-7.4/blob/main/AutoSky-ini-my-settings.png)

-Just get to that line that us commented in and change the county code to your County Code
+Just get to that line that is commented in and change the county code to your County Code.

+Now you can goto your Supermon 7.4 page and refresh it after 3 mins and you should be good to go.

+73!

 👉 If you want to help Jory out with his efforts on making things better for all of us then please consider makeing a donation to his efforts.🇺🇸
 ---